Ghazi92e/P5_OC_atie_ghazi/README.md

  DB | selectiduser              | select a user
  DB | insertsubproduct          | insert into DB a substitute product DB | insertuser                | create a user
- DB | checkuser                 | check if a user already exist DB | cursordb                  | create a cursor
+ DB | checkuserdb               | check if a user already exist in database DB | cursordb                  | create a cursor
  DB | fetchall                  | display data DB
  DB | commit                    | create a commit